Frederick Lumsden: Death and remembrance

-Lumsden was killed in action in his 46th year at Blairville, near the city of Arras, France, on 4 June 1918: he was shot through the head and died instantly.
+Lumsden was killed in action in his 46th year at Blairville, near the city of Arras, France, on 4 June 1918.
 His body was buried in the Berles New Military Cemetery, Berles-au-Bois, France.

 In 1920 the Mess of the Royal Marines commissioned H. Donald Smith to paint two portraits of Lumsden.
 The work is now housed in the Royal Marines Museum in the Royal Marine Artillery Barracks, Southsea, Portsmouth.
-His Victoria Cross is also displayed at the museum.
+His VC is also displayed at the museum.